 I am a political scientist who specializes in the study of International Relations (IR).
 Since receiving my Ph.D. from the University of Southern California in May 2016, I have been an Assistant Professor at the Jindal School of International Affairs at O.P.
 Jindal Global University in Sonipat, Haryana, India.
-At JSIA, I am also affiliated with the Center for European Studies.

 My research touches upon a number of subfields in political science, including development studies, comparative regionalism, international organizations, diplomatic studies, feminist IR, and post-colonial IR.
 I have regional expertise in the politics of the European Union, East Africa, and the United States.
 I employ a range of different methodologies in my work, including archival research, participant-observation, computer-assisted discourse analysis, and online surveys.